MewIsEpic/Fortune-Gen/README.md

 that works well.

-As for text generation, sentences created are satisfactory in qualitative evaluation done by asking my friends for their thoughts.
+As for text generation, sentences created are satisfactory in qualitative evaluation done by asking our friends for their thoughts.

-A further evaluation metric I thought of is checking whether lines rhyme or not.
-I couldn't implement it due to time restrictions.
+A further evaluation metric we thought of is checking whether lines rhyme or not.
+We couldn't implement it due to time restrictions.

 ############

-Reflection on the project: I think this project was very fun and informative to put together.
+Reflection on the project: We think this project was very fun and informative to put together.

-One big problem I faced was the lack of available data to put together a satisfactorily large corpus, especially regarding data for non-love-related poems.
+One big problem we faced was the lack of available data to put together a satisfactorily large corpus, especially regarding data for non-love-related poems.
-I had to find workarounds to maximize the limited data I had.
+We had to find workarounds to maximize the limited data we have.

+############

+Special thanks to: Ümit Atlamaz, Onur Keleş, Berat Doğan, Mehmet Can Dadan, for their help in developing the project.

 ############